aws-samples/serverless-samples/fargate-private-api/javascript-private-nlb-ecs-sam/README.md

 aws cloudformation wait stack-delete-complete --stack-name $STACK_NAME-VPC-Production
 ```

 Now we need to delete the CloudFormation execution role.
 Go to the IAM console, select Roles under "Access management".
-Paste the <CloudFormation execution role from previous step> in the search bar.
+Paste the CloudFormation execution role from the previous step in the search bar.
 Then delete the IAM role.